arlobelshee/arlo.belshee.com/content/resume.md

 # TL;DR

-Me:

-* I am a polymath; I go deep in many areas at once.
 * I am here to improve the (often woeful) state of software engineering.
 I've guided both teams and organizations to #ZeroBugs and continuous, easy delivery.
 * I lead using data before influence, and influence before authority.